 The umbilical cord is a vital connection between mother and child in the womb.

+Understanding umbilical cord complications is crucial during pregnancy.
 Problems with the umbilical cord are relatively rare but not unheard of.
-Routine ultrasound testing during pregnancy reveals many of the more common umbilical cord issues.
-Suppose your unborn baby is diagnosed with an umbilical cord abnormality.
-In that case, your doctor should take appropriate steps to monitor the baby’s progress and, if possible, prevent any potential birth injuries or, worse, stillbirth.
+Routine ultrasound testing during pregnancy reveals many more common umbilical cord issues.
+Suppose your unborn baby is diagnosed with an umbilical cord abnormality, such as umbilical cord avulsion.
+Umbilical cord avulsion occurs when the umbilical cord tears, ruptures, or is compressed during labor.
+Your doctor should take steps to consider risk factors, monitor the baby, and diagnose the problem in a timely manner.
+Immediate action, including emergency surgery, is essential to prevent birth injuries and even death.

 Before we talk about problems that can develop with the umbilical cord, let’s take a quick look at a baby’s support system in the womb.